 The ambient temperature threshold for the uninterruptible power supply (UPS) has been exceeded.
-The UPS shows a flashing red warning light, and an alarm sounds.

 - 1. Turn off the UPS and unplug it from the power source. - 2.
 Clear the vents and remove any heat sources. - 3.
 Ensure that the air flow around the UPS is not restricted. - 4.
 Wait at least five minutes, and then restart the UPS. - 5.
 If the problem remains, exchange, in the sequence shown, the FRUs for new FRUs.
 (See "Possible Cause-FRUs or other.")